Games Studio Development MA

 Why you should study this course

-• This holistic approach to real-world learning is particularly valuable as it is designed to enable you to become an agile practitioner, able to flex across a range of roles within small independent games studios as well as to become a skillset-specific practitioner in the very large games studios with an awareness of the wider workflow.
+• Our holistic approach to real-world learning is designed to develop your agility as a practitioner.
+We’ll teach you how to flex across a range of roles in small, independent game studios and become a skillset-specific practitioner with an understanding of the wider workflow in large game studios.

-• Access state-of-the-art facilities4 complemented by experimental immersive studios and digital and electronic hacklabs.
+• You will have access to state-of-the-art facilities, including experimental immersive studios and digital and electronic hacklabs.4

-• You will benefit from a strong academic base and the excellent links the University has with gaming companies in “Silicon Spa” - the concentration of games developers based near the university around Leamington Spa.
+• You will benefit from a strong academic base with links to gaming companies in ‘Silicon Spa’ - the nearby hub of game developers in Royal Leamington Spa.

 Collaborations